sherpa/sherpa/docs/fit/strategies.rst

     ... fontsize=12, color='w')

 The contours and the background image show the value of the statistic as a function of the two parameters.
-There is a small local minimum close to the starting value where one if the fits gets stuck.

 See the space explored by the optimizer
 ---------------------------------------